kubeflow/website/content/docs/aws/customizing-aws.md

 #availabilityZones: ["us-west-2b", "us-west-2c", "us-west-2d"]

 # NodeGroup holds all configuration attributes that are specific to a nodegroup
-# You can have several node group in your cluster.
+# You can have several node groups in your cluster.
 nodeGroups:
   - name: eks-gpu
     instanceType: p2.xlarge